Skip to content

 Discover the strongest arguments for and against the soul, God’s existence, and the historicity of the Resurrection from scientific, philosophical, historical, & biblical perspectives.

-Explore Magis Center's New Post-Graduate Course in Partnership with Pope St. John XXIII National Seminary
+Explore Magis Center's Graduate Course: Accredited by Pope St. John XXIII National Seminary

 A Two-Semester Postgraduate Course created for Catholic Educators Who Are: